-For a list of new configuration parameters by server version, see Appendix B, "New configuration parameters," on page B-1.
+For a list of new configuration parameters by server version, see Chapter 17, "Configuration parameter changes by version," on page 17-1.

 Restore original environment variables

 Reset the environment variables to values that are appropriate for the earlier database server.